hlship/dialog-tool/README.md

 ![Spatterlight Screen](images/splatterlight.png)

-You can see that some of the game's meta data is also presented, such as the title, and the "blurb".
+You can see that some of the game's metadata is also presented, such as the title, and the "blurb".
 This is all customized in the `meta.dg` file.

 You can upload your zblorb file to the [Interactive Fiction Database](https://ifdb.org/).